Boudz78/SpotifyLeb/README.md

 Basically spotify, but cooler than spotify :)

-## Prerequisites

-You will need `node` installed.
-You will need a package manager such as `npm` installed.

 ## Essential Note

 Due to spotify's API restriction to explicit 25 users in development mode,